Pastoral leases in South Australia

 The Pastoral Board of South Australia is responsible to the Minister for Climate, Environment and Water for the administration of the Pastoral Land Management and Conservation Act 1989.

-• are well managed so its resources are maintained and its yield sustained
+- ensure that pastoral land is well managed so its renewable resources are maintained and its yield sustained

-• provide for the operation of wind farms.
+- provide for the operation of renewable energy infrastructure

 Further information: